If you are using any of the popular page builder plugins, you should be using either one of the plugins.

 #5.
 Modules ⬛

-Both these themes come with both free and pro versions.
+Both of these themes come with both free and pro versions.
 With both of the free versions, you’ll get no access to premium modules/add-ons.

 The GeneratePress premium version gives you access to 15 modules.